-The Gerber daisy (Gerbera), also known as Transvaal Daisy and Barberton Daisy, can be so vividly colored, you will wonder if they are real.
-Gerbera is a large genus in the same family as sunflowers (Asteraceae).
+Gerber daisies can be so vividly colored, that you might wonder if they are real.
+Gerbera is a large genus in the aster family as are sunflowers (Asteraceae).
 They are native to South Africa, but a lot of breeding has gone into developing the large daisy-like flowers we see today.
-They were initially bred to be cut flowers and are still the 5th most common cut flower in the world.
-They can be grown from seed and are popular as houseplants and outdoors in containers and beds, however, they are not frost hardy.
+They were initially bred to be cut flowers and remain the fifth most common cut flower in the world.
+They can be grown from seed and are popular as houseplants and outdoors in containers and beds, however, they are not frost-hardy.

 These plants require full sun to partial shade.
 Gerber daisies do not like intense heat.
 Give them morning sun in warmer zones, and full sun in cooler climates.
 Try not to plant them near a foundation or stone wall that would reflect heat back all day.

 The seed needs light to germinate, so press the seeds on top of the soil mix.
 Do not cover with more soil.
 Covering the container with plastic will help to keep the soil and seed moist.
-Place in a warm spot, 70 – 75 F (21 –24 C) and expect to wait for 2 –4 weeks for germination.
+Place in a warm spot, 70 to 75 F and expect to wait for two to four weeks for germination.

 Transplant outdoors after all danger of frost has passed.
 Choose a well-draining site with good light exposure.
-Plant so that the crown is ½ inch (1.25 centimeters) above the soil line.
+Plant so that the crown is 1/2 inch above the soil line.
 If you are planning on bringing the plants indoors for winter, you can simply sink the pot and lift it in the fall.
 It will be less disruptive to the roots.

 Of course, you can always grow Gerber daisies all on their own.
 They can easily fill a pot and make a statement.

-Gerbera jamesonii, the Transvaal or Barberton Daisy, is the most commonly grown species and there is a great deal of variety within it.
-Most of the seed sold is for Gerbera jamesonii.
+Gerbera jamesonii is the most commonly grown species and there is a great deal of variety within it.
 Jaguar is one of the most popular series.
 You can purchase seed of individual colors or in different combinations.